rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

       instance_type = "t2.micro"
     }
     ```
 1. Run `terraform init`.
-This initializes my backend (later on t his) and downloads the provider our code references which is aws.
-The provider is saved in .terraform directory.
-There will be a new file terraform.lock.hcl which locks the version used during init.
-Inspect your current working directory with `ls, ls -la, tree, tree -a`.
-For a thorough look into the init process, read this [document](https://developer.hashicorp.com/terraform/tutorials/cli/init?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS).
+    - This initializes the backend (later on this) and downloads the provider that our code references which is aws.
+    - The provider is saved in the .terraform directory.
+    - There will be a new file terraform.lock.hcl which locks the version used during init.
+    - Inspect your current working directory with `ls, ls -la, tree, tree -a`.
+    - For a thorough look into the init process, read [this](https://developer.hashicorp.com/terraform/tutorials/cli/init?utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS).
 1. I can actually jump to plan or apply but lets run `terraform validate` to validate and `terraform fmt` to format.
-The other doesn't matter.
+The order doesn't matter.
 Some may prefer to format at a later stage.
 1. The `terraform fmt` will align the equal sign in the resource block because they weren't, among other things.
-1. `terraform plan` to preview what the code will if applied.
+1. `terraform plan` to preview what the code will do if applied.
 1. Finally, `terraform apply` to deploy the instance
 1. The plan and apply output will show  "+, - and ~".
 Find out what those mean.
 1. After apply, notice the `terraform.tfstate` file in the directory.
 It's a record of the resource created by the code.
 It maps the resource name to their identifies in AWS.
 It also has the attributes that comes with it such as IP addresses etc. More on state file later.
-1. Run `terraform state list` to see the resources that were created.
+1. Run `terraform state list` to see the resources created.
 1. At this point, even if you apply again, nothing will happen because Terraform is idempotent.

 How can we improve this code?
 1. The ami value is hardcoded.
 We can use an input variable to make our code modular.
-Define the variable using variable block and assign the ami argument as `ami = var.var_name` in the resource block.
+Define the variable using the variable block and assign the ami argument as `ami = var.var_name` in the resource block.
-1. The other way is to use the data block to query AWS for ami's and filter it our need using the filter block
+1. The other way is to use the data block to query AWS for ami's and filter it to our need using the filter block.
 1. We do not mention which VPC and security group will be applied.
 The default ones are used if we don't mention it.
-We can also fetch existing VPCs anf SGs with the data block
+We can fetch existing VPCs and SGs with the data block.
 1. We won't be able to SSH to the instance without key pairs.
 The aws_instance resource has an argument called key_name.
 You can assign it to the name of the key pair you have in AWS: `key_name = "name of key pair"`.
 If you prefer to use your existing keys on your machine, create a key pair with the aws_key_pair resource and assign the name to the key_name argument.
 1. To configure the instance on first boot, may be run some commands, install some package, the aws_instance resource has an argument called user_data.
-It can take a file as an input or you can provide the commands inline with Terraform here document.
+It becomes the input to cloud init.
+It can take a file as an input or you can provide the commands inline with the here document.

 Finally, remember to destroy by running `terraform destroy` and I have a habit of running `terraform state list` right after destroy for a peace of mind.

 ## Providers
 1. Terraform relies on plugins called "providers" to interact with cloud providers, SaaS providers, and other APIs.
-1. Each provider adds a set of resource types and/or data sources that Terraform can manage
+1. Each provider adds a set of resource types and data sources that Terraform can manage.
-2. Providers are distributed separately from Terraform itself, and each provider has its own release cadence and version numbers
+2. Providers are distributed separately from Terraform itself, and each provider has its own release cadence and version numbers.
 2. They are downloaded by terraform init on need basis.
-3. Even if they are mentioned, init will download a provider if the code references a resource that belongs to it.
+3. Even if they are not added in the code, init will download a provider if the code references a resource that belongs to it.
-4. We can define tme same provider multiple times in a configuration.
+4. We can define the same provider multiple times in a configuration.
 5. But we need "alias" within the provider block to uniquely refer to them.
-Example, We can have AWS providers for different regions in the same configuration.
+Example: We can have AWS providers for different regions in the same configuration.
 7. To use that provider, inside a resource block, use provider argument.
-Example: `providers = {aws = aws.alias_name}`
+Example: `provider = aws.alias_name`
-8. alias for provider can also be defined in the terraform block
+8. Alias for provider can also be defined in the terraform block.
 9. Providers are frequently updated.
 To lock the version of the provider, use provider version constraint in terraform block.
 10. In the absence of version constraint in the code, init will download the latest version.
-13. `terraform providers` give you a list of providers used by the configuration.
+13. `terraform providers` give you a list of providers used by the configuration
-14. The provider downloaded is saved in .terraform directory. also a .terraform.lock.hcl file is created with the exact provider version used.
+14. The provider downloaded is saved in .terraform directory.
+The terraform.lock.hcl file is created with the exact provider version used.

 ## Input Variable